-TOE SFRs TOE SFR compliance rationale identification identification e EV RI In all cases until after t Psec channel is successfully established, the following interfaces initiate their on mechanisms.
-The following shows their TSF-mediated actions prior to on.
-WS: Select a sign in method EST: Discover a subset of the Web Services Obtain the X.509v3 certificate on the print engine Obtain the secure configuration settings on the print engine the user cannot perform any other TSF-mediated actions than the ones listed above he user has been successfully identified. nal information on I&A, see the TSS for FIA_UAU.1.
-AA It is covered by the assurance activities for FIA_UAU.1.
-Resp n/a FIA_USB.1 Objective(s): O.USER.I&A (User-subject binding) Summary: omanig) Control Panel User Identity Binding Once a Control Panel user has successfully signed in, a username and a role are bound to the subjects acting on behalf of that user.
-For Internal Authentication, if the user signs in using the Local Device Sign In method, the bound username will be the Display name.
-Because the Device Administrator is the only Local Device Sign In account in the evaluated configuration, the username will be the Device Administrator account's Display name.
-For External Authentication, if the user signs in using the LDAP Sign In method, the bound username will be the user's LDAP username.
-Similarly, if the user signs in using the Windows Sign In method, the bound username will be the user's Windows username.
-Control Panel and EWS User Role Binding The Control Panel user's role is determined by the user's session permission set (PS) that is bound to the subjects acting on behalf of that user.
+TOE SFRs TOE SFR compliance rationale identification identification EV • RI In all cases until after t Select a sign in method EST: Discover a subset of the Web Services Obtain the X.509v3 certificate on the print engine Obtain the secure configuration settings on the print engine the user cannot perform any other TSF-mediated actions than the ones listed above he user has been successfully identified.
+For additio nal information on I&A, see the TSS for FIA_UAU.1.
+Resp It is covered by the assurance activities for FIA_UAU.1. n/a FIA USB.1 s): O.USER.I&A (User-subject Summary: binding) Control Panel User Identity Binding ntrol Panel user has successfully signed in, a username and a role are bound to the ting on behalf of that user.
+For Internal Authentication, if the user signs in using the Local Device Sign In method, bound username will be the Display name.
+Because the Device Administrator is the one Device Sign In account in the evaluated configuration, the username will be the Device Administrator account's Display name.
+For External Authentication, if the user signs in using the LDAP Sign In method, the beusername will be the user's LDAP username.
+Similarly, if the user signs in using the W Sign In method, the bound username will be the user's Windows username.
+Control Panel and EWS User Role Binding nel and EWS User Role Binding The Control Panel user's role is determined by the user's session permission set (PS) that is bound to the subjects acting on behalf of that user.
 The Internal Authentication mechanism has one PS per user.
 The External Authentication mechanisms have one PS per authentication method, zero or one PS per user, and zero or one PS per network group to which the user belongs.
-For more information on permission sets, see the TSS for FMT_SMR.1.
-The role associated with the Local Device Sign In method's Device Administrator account is always U.ADMIN.
-The TOE accomplishes this by setting the Device Administrator's session PS to the Device Administrator PS.
-De $Device\ Administrator\ session\ PS = Device\ Administrator\ PS.$
+For more information on permission sets, see the TSS for FMT_SMR.1. always U.A sociated with the Local Device Sign In method's Device Administrator account is ADMIN.
+The TOE accomplishes this by setting the Device Administrator's session pevice Administrator PS.
+Device Administrator session PS = Device Administrator PS.